 As the summary shows, Hock scores 5.75, while Gleim scores 6.
 And you can score exclusive savings on the champion CIA review course with our Gleim CIA discount.
 Also, when you purchase a more comprehensive course like Gleim CIA, you’ll increase your chances of passing on your first attempt!

-Since that's nearly a tie and Hock does provide us with generous Hock CIA discounts, you may lean toward Hock CIA (especially given its affordability).
+But since that's nearly a tie and Hock does provide us with generous Hock CIA discounts, you may lean toward Hock CIA Review (especially given its affordability).

-Both Gleim CIA Premium and Hock CIA Review + video lectures are top-notch courses, so either would be a safe choice!
+Both Gleim CIA Premium and Hock CIA Review + video lectures are top-notch courses, so either would be a smart choice!

 If you'd like more guidance in choosing the right CIA review course for you, please contact me for a complete and customized recommendation.
 To learn more about the process of becoming a CIA, you can also sign up for my free CIA exam study materials.